maciej-w/beautiful-jekyll/_posts/2017-08-14-NodeJS as Windows Service.md

 {% endhighlight %}

-Luckily the node-windows module adds a daemon folder in the directory from which you run the service.js file (bin in our case) where we can find an error file.
 But what does the above tells us?
 Apart that the error happens in html-pdf module (a handlebars-pdf dependancy) not much.
 Luckily I've found this gem! https://stackoverflow.com/questions/37856247/html-pdf-not-creating-file-on-iis-server-with-node-js - It says that 2.0.1 fails but 1.5.0 is working fine!
 Let's try that!

 We run: